-The remote included with the EZ Educator is yellow and has a large digital display.
-A lanyard can be attached so you can carry it around your neck.
-Like the receivers, the remote is lightweight (and waterproof).
+The waterproof ergonomic transmitter remote included with the EZ Educator dog training collar is yellow and has a large digital display.

-The remote has a 1/2 mile range.
-Unless you are working with hunting and tracking, few dog owners need more off-leash roaming space than that.
-(If you are looking for more range, consider the Educator 400 series here).
+The bar shaped transmitter remote has a 1/2 mile range.
+Unless you are working with hunting, sport training, and tracking, few dog owners need more off-leash roaming space than that.

 Each dog is assigned their own buttons and you can control each dog completely independently.
 The buttons are recessed behind a rubber casing, which makes them waterproof and also safe from accidental ‘butt dialing’.

-The Educator collars offer adjustable stim, and the 900 series offers adjustable tone and adjustable vibrate as well.
+The ET-900 series training collar offers an adjustable tone and adjustable vibrate mode as well.
 Programming allows you to adjust how these buttons (which are ergonomically placed) will be used for each dog.